endurtech/wp-imsizer/README.md

   * No.
 * I've installed this plugin but my images are not resizing.
   * Upon installation you must visit the settings page to turn the resizing option on.
+* I found this plugin helpful.
+How can I help?
+  * Happy to have helped!
+Support my work and future improvements to this plugin by [sending me a tip using your Brave browser](https://endurtech.com/send-a-tip-using-the-brave-browser/) or by [sending me a one-time donation](https://endurtech.com/give-thanks/).
+If you have any ideas for improvements or want to contribute to the code you may [get in touch with me](https://endurtech.com/contact/).